 Burpee Box Jump

-The legs and glutes drive the jump and landing, while the core stabilizes the body during the burpee and takeoff.
-The chest, shoulders, and arms support the lowering and pressing phases, making the movement demanding from head to toe.
+The legs and glutes generate the force for the jump and absorb the landing, while the core stabilizes the body during the burpee and takeoff.
+The chest, shoulders, and arms support the lowering and pressing phases on the ground, making every rep demanding from head to toe.
+Structuring training with progressive overload — adjusting box height, tempo, or volume — drives continued adaptation over time (Chaves et al., 2024).

 - Start in a standing position facing the box with feet hip-width apart and arms relaxed at your sides, maintaining a neutral spine.